mtov/engsoftmoderna/en/chapter1.md

 \index{Software Maintenance}
 Software systems, like traditional engineering systems, require maintenance.
-In this book, we categorize the types of maintenance that can be performed in software systems into the following
+In this book, we categorize the types of maintenance that can be performed in software into the following
 categories: **corrective**, **preventive**, **adaptive**, **refactoring**, and **evolutionary**.